Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Misuse of the iPad or Chromebook may require the student to return the device to the District.
+Misuse of the iPad or Chromebook may require the student to return the device to our District.

 -